balena-io/docs/README.md

 - It's important to note that `h1` and `h2` headings will automatically be included on the left sidebar, so make sure to use these appropriately and sparingly.

 - We also use globally accessible variables to interpolate strings, reuse variables easily and maintain consistency across the documentation to follow a consistent naming convention.

 - Module containing the variable can be found [/config](https://github.com/balena-io/docs/tree/master/config) directory with several modules for links, names, etc. containing references being used across the documentation.
 These references can be used inside the documentation files using fluid tags like the examples below.

-1. Reusing commonly used names as variables - `Deploy with {{ $names.company.lower }}`
+1. Reusing commonly used names as variables - `Deploy with balena`
 2. Interpolating strings - `{{ $names.os.lower }} image configured`
 3. Even, building links - `{{ $links.githubLabs }}/multicontainer-getting-started/tree/master/haproxy`